pldn/LDWizard-old/README.md

 The general user interface will be designed as a flexible and easily updatable configurable system to create multiple different instantiated LDWizards from a single framework.

+For the implementation of the interface the product will rely on fontawesome, material-ui, recoil, react.

 ### 3.2 Communications Interface

 The first type of communication will happen between the interface and the local file system.
 This type of communication will happen via buttons in the product.
 These buttons will open the file system folder structure.
 The user can select a file to upload to the LDWizard, or when downloading the user can select an folder where the LDWizard will store the files to.